Ash-a9236/JAVA_MANS/00_INTRODUCTION.md

 <br>

 You can also differenciate programming languages with how close they are to english vs how close they are to machine language.
-The closer to the machine the lower their level of abstraction is.
+The <span style="color: var(--highlight)">closer to the machine the lower their level of abstraction is</span>.
 Basically, the lower they are, the more you need to understand how the machine works, and the more you will need to declare everything for your computer.
 The lowest programming language (apart from binary) is called Assembly.
 It was the first programming language and is one-to-one with binary, hence why it is so low.

 When we are talking about high level programming languages, we mean languages that are almost like written english.
 They might seem more intuitive but be mindful that they hide *a lot*, which we call 'abstraction'.